James Plunkett

-James Plunkett Kelly, or James Plunkett (21 May 1920 – 28 May 2003), was an Irish writer.
+James Plunkett Kelly, known professionally as James Plunkett (21 May 1920 – 28 May 2003), was an Irish writer.
 He was educated at Synge Street CBS.

-Kelly grew up among the Dublin working class and they, along with the petty bourgeoisie and lower intelligentsia, make up the bulk of the dramatis personae of his oeuvre.
+Kelly grew up among the Dublin working class and they, along with the petty bourgeoisie and lower intelligentsia, make up the bulk of the characters in his works.
 His best-known works are the novel Strumpet City, set in Dublin in the years leading up to the lockout of 1913 and during the course of the strike, and the short stories in the collection The Trusting and the Maimed.
 His other works include a radio play on James Larkin, who figures prominently in his work.

 During the 1960s, Plunkett worked as a producer at Telefís Éireann.
 He won two Jacob's Awards, in 1965 and 1969, for his TV productions.
-In 1971 he wrote and presented "Inis Fail - Isle of Destiny", his very personal appreciation of Ireland.
+In 1971 he wrote and presented "Inis Fail – Isle of Destiny", his very personal appreciation of Ireland.
 It was the final episode of the BBC series "Bird's-Eye View", shot entirely from a helicopter, and the first co-production between the BBC and RTE.

 He was a member of Aosdana.

-A first year class, "1 Plunkett" at Synge Street CBS, is named in honour of James Plunkett.
+A first-year class, "1 Plunkett" at Synge Street CBS, is named in honour of James Plunkett.